 Real-World Examples

-The November 2024 NCQG was the defining political moment.
+The November 2024 NCQG gavel was the defining political moment.
 India's disassociation statement was the most prominent Global South critique.
 The Article 6 finalization unlocked international carbon trading mechanisms that had been blocked for nearly a decade.

 Example